abstrnoah/abstrnoah.github.io/wiki/vim.md

 permalink: /wiki/vim
 ---

-A text editor that the author loves.
+A text editor that the author thinks is very cool.

 # for beginner vimmers